Bereke1t2/gezeLang/README.md

 [Adding a Language guide](https://Bereke1t2.github.io/gezeLang/docs/adding-language.html).

 ## Built At
-Adama Science and Technology University · SOEEC/CSE · CSEg 4306 · May 2026
+Adama Science and Technology University · SOEEC/CSE · May 2026

 ## License
 MIT — free to use, modify, and distribute.